 Implementation of MGNREGS in Meghalaya

 In our State, we were met with challenges of achieving better implementation.
 Reliance on adhoc structures of Village Employment Councils and Area Employment Councils created a lot of hurdles.
 There was an urgent need to streamline the process to provide an impetus for better achievements.
 This was discussed thoroughly in the State level Workshop held on 19th October 2009 in Shillong.
-The workshop delved into issues which hampered the delivery of this scheme.
-Based on the recommendations of the Workshop, amendments were made to the state scheme with an aim to smoothen the process of implementation.
+The workshop discussed into issues which hampered the delivery of this Scheme.
+Based on the recommendations of the Workshop, amendments were made to the State Scheme with an aim to smoothen the process of implementation.

 There was also a lot of hue and cry over the unskilled wage rate of Rs.
 70/- as it was not at par with the current market rates.
 The State Government increased the unskilled wage rate to Rs.
 100/- per personday which has been further increased to Rs.
 117/- from the current year 2011-12.
 As on 1st April 2012 the Government has further reviesed the wage rate to Rs.128/- per day.
 Increase in the wage rate has gave an impetus to the implementation.